Out of stock

 Highly recommend.
 Plant was fresh

 These instructions are sent with the plant gift

-In the heat of summer you can give your plant a holiday.
-Put it outside on a sheltered patio and it will enjoy the fresh air.
+Citrus trees, like lots of natural light and a cool room, but keep out of cold draughts.
+A light room near a window or a conservatory is ideal.
+In winter, try and keep your tree away from central heating.
+In the heat of Summer, you can put your plant outside on a sheltered patio and it will enjoy the fresh air.
 Bring it back inside when there is a nip in the evening air.
-Your plant will start to suffer in temperatures below 5°C.
+Your plant will start to suffer in temperatures below 5˚C.

 Water your tree thoroughly from the top when the top of the soil is bone dry.
 This might be once or twice a week in the winter and as often as every day in hot weather.
 Try to ensure that the water runs right through the pot and out of the holes in the bottom.
 The roots should not be left to stand in water so do let the extra water drain away.
 A citrus feed added to the water every couple of weeks can also help to maintain a healthy plant.

 These dwarf trees can grow to a maximum of two metres, producing masses of fruit every year.
 The ripe fruits are not quite as sweet as a traditional mandarin but they are tasty and can be peeled and eaten straight from the tree or juiced for use in cooking and cocktails.

 Overwatering, underwatering and shock can all be the cause of leaf drop.
 One or two leaves is not something to worry about but more than 10 and your plant is not happy.
 However, in most cases, return to a regular watering routine and temperature will lead to recovery.